Ashvin-Ranjan/QRGames/README.md

 This is a simple thing to store all of my bash games inside qrcodes

 ## Folders
-- Code: This folder is for the raw bash code in the program
+- Games: This folder is for the raw bash code in the program
+- Code: This folder is the games but all of the whitespace is removed
 - QR: This is the code in QR code formats